Oneo64/The-Mirk-of-Agmundr/Characters/Runa.md

 When she is outside, she tends to wear a dark yellow woolen cloak with a slightly frayed edge, held by a bronze double brooch with a chain.
 She casually wears a simple, muted blue calf-length tunic, a braided leather ring belt, and leather shoes.
 On her belt, there is a small sheathed seax for defense.
 She wears a necklace with an iron Talmundúr amulet.
 She owns a short spear (with a sling), which she carries only when she goes into the forest.

 ## Personality
 Rúna is slightly introverted.
 She is bashful, easily flustered, and sometimes averts her eyes when talking to people she doesn't know well.
 But despite these traits, she isn't shy.
+She is curious,

 Rúna has a small degree of perfectionism.
 However, her perfectionism isn't the "everything must be tidy" way.
 It's when she sometimes worries if she's done anything wrong, almost immediately after she does something.